 Students apply in their first year (PY1) of the Doctor of Pharmacy program, you will present your research proposal by the end of your PY2 spring semester, and research projects are completed during the spring semester of the PY3 year.
 Final oral presentation and defense is scheduled prior to the start of your PY4 APPE rotations.
 (3 credits minimum of upper division or graduate level courses related to research).

-- Apply: Applications must be submitted by 5:00 p.m. on October 18, 2017.
-First year students will be emailed the application during fall semester.
+- Apply: Applications must be submitted by 5:00 p.m. on March 1, 2019.
+Further details will be provided in Spring PY1.

 - Acceptance: Admission to the Honors Program is competitive and depends on the number of research opportunities available each year as well as the number of qualified applicants.